 - Do you have a reliable vehicle?

-- Are there fewer than two dogs in your household?
+- Are there two dogs or less in your household?

 - Are all of the children in your household over the age of five?